 Since our inception in 2007, we have funded our operations primarily from the sale of equity securities and borrowings under loan and security agreements.
 Prior to our IPO, we received \$17.7 million in net proceeds from the sale of our Series A convertible preferred stock and advances of \$5.5 million under the loan and security agreements.
 During 2013, we completed our IPO and raised approximately \$25.1 million, net of offering costs and commissions.
+During 2015, we received net proceeds of approximately \$5.0 million from the sale of common stock through our Sales Agreement with FBR and, to a lesser extent, our Employee Stock Purchase Plan, or ESPP.
 We have incurred losses since inception and have negative cash flows from operating activities.
-As of December 31, 2014, we had approximately \$14.2 million in cash and cash equivalents and working capital of approximately \$13.4 million.
+As of December 31, 2015, we had approximately \$8.7 million in cash and cash equivalents and working capital of approximately \$7.7 million.

-In June 2012, we entered into a \$3 million loan and security agreement with Silicon Valley Bank, or SVB, collateralized by our personal property and containing only non-financial covenants.
+In June 2012, we entered into a \$3 million loan and security agreement with SVB, collateralized by our personal property and containing only non-financial covenants.
 By January 2013, we had been advanced the entire \$3 million to fund working capital.
 Interest on advances under the agreement was at a fixed interest rate equal to 4.50%.
 Advances under the loan and security agreement had an interest-only period through December 31, 2013, and had a 24-month payback period that commenced in January 2014.
 In connection with the loan and security agreement, we issued a warrant to SVB, which is immediately exercisable for an aggregate of 12,000 shares of our common stock, at an exercise price of \$7.50 per share.